saif71/-Underwater-Vehicles-Info-Portal/README.md

 <a href="https://www.htmly.com" target="_blank">![Logo](https://raw.githubusercontent.com/danpros/htmly/master/system/resources/images/logo-big.png)</a>

-Saif71.com is an open source Databaseless Blogging Platform or Flat-File Blog prioritizes simplicity and speed written in PHP.
-Saif71.com can be referred to as Flat-File CMS either since it will also manage your content.
+HTMLy is an open source Databaseless Blogging Platform or Flat-File Blog prioritizes simplicity and speed written in PHP.
+HTMLy can be referred to as Flat-File CMS either since it will also manage your content.

-You do not need to use a VPS to run Saif71.com, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.
+You do not need to use a VPS to run HTMLy, shared hosting or even free hosting should work as long as the host supports at least PHP 5.3.

 Demo
 ----
-Visit <a href="https://demo.htmly.com" target="_blank">Saif71.com demo</a> as blog.
+Visit <a href="https://demo.htmly.com" target="_blank">HTMLy demo</a> as blog.

 Features
 ---------